 ORGANIZATION HAS SIGNIFICANT BUSINESS "BUY-IN."
 The target audience sees value in what the organization offers and is willing to pay for services or support the organization in other ways.
 ORGANIZATIONS HAVE CLEAR AND WELL-DEFINED TERMS OF REFERENCE.
 Including scope and objectives of both the organization as a whole and of individual initiatives and services offered.
 THE STEERING COMMITTEE HAS CLEAR AND WELL-DEFINED TERMS OF REFERENCE.
 ORGANIZATIONS HAVE A HIGH DEGREE OF TRANSPARENCY TO THEIR MEMBERS.
 As do project teams appointed for specific initiatives.
 In particular, committees' terms of appointment are specified.
 They produce very good annual reports, including financial reporting, which stem from good, upfront, stakeholder consultation.
 The business model is developed based on the needs expressed by the community.
 PROGRAMS AND SERVICES ARE COMMUNICATED WELL, ACROSS THE ORGANIZATION'S AREA OF INFLUENCE.
-18 Osterwalder, A., The Business Model Ontology.
-A Proposition in Executive directors (or equivalent) of other local associations are engaged to become champions and carry the organization's message to their respective members.
+Executive directors (or equivalent) of other local associations are engaged to become champions and carry the organization's message to their respective members.
+Osterwalder, A., The Business Model Ontology.
+A Proposition in a Design Science Approach.
+PhD-Thesis.
+University of Lausanne, 2004